Chatlada-Nina/TheGuessWordGame/README.md

 ![The website shown on a variety of screen sizes](/documentation/readme/screen-responsive.png)

 **The Guess Word Game** is my second project for Code Instutute.
 The idea started with a popular TV program which I used to watch with my family in my hometown.
 They will show the audients an image to guess a secret word and the audients need to answer to collect the score, who is collected the highest score will win.
-This game is very fun and gave me the idea to create a similar game with the purpose of learning and making the game more accessable, users can learn and play the game on their phone and devices any time and anywhere.
+This game is very fun and gave me the idea to create a similar game with the purpose of learning and making the game more accessable, users can learn and play the game on their phone and other devices any time and anywhere.

 In a study by [Carpenter and Olson(2012)](https://www.researchgate.net/publication/51519245_Are_Pictures_Good_for_Learning_New_Vocabulary_in_a_Foreign_Language_Only_If_You_Think_They_Are_Not), vocabulary learning from picture-word pairing was more effective than words translated in native language.